A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Technically, the individual mandate itself is still in effect, but there’s no longer a penalty to enforce it.
 The tax penalty was eliminated after the end of 2018, under the terms of the Tax Cuts and Jobs Act of 2017.

-The continued existence of the mandate – but without the penalty – is the crux of the California v.
+The continued existence of the mandate – but without the penalty – was the crux of the California v.
 Texas (aka Texas v.
 Azar) lawsuit, in which 20 states challenged the constitutionality of the mandate without the penalty, arguing that the entire ACA should be overturned if the mandate is unconstitutional.
+That case ultimately went to the Supreme Court in 2020, and a ruling to uphold the ACA was issued in 2021.

 What was the basis for including an individual mandate?